CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 To solve this goal, we're going to implement a function `formatAs12HourClock`.

 > `formatAs12HourClock` is a function that should take any string representing a time in 24 hour clock
-> and return the corresponding time in 12 hour clock.
+> and return a string of the same time represented in 12 hour clock.
 >
 > Examples:
 >  `formatAs12HourClock("09:00")` should return `"09:00 am"`